CryptedSnow/api-rest-sb3/README.md

 ('Vehrn Juonour El-Ganobyi', 'Human', 'Male', 'Paladin', 25, 1.77, 'Light', 'Belfan', 'Sword', 'Lawful Good', true);
 ```

-## API address (endpoints)
+## REST API endpoints

-Go for some API Client tool to perform the API testing, you can use [POSTMAN](https://www.postman.com/) for example.
+you need use some API platform to perfomate the endpoints, you can use [POSTMAN](https://www.postman.com/) for example.

 **GET: localhost:8080/api/character**
 ```